Xe/site/blog/died-to-save-me-2018-08-27.markdown

 They survived years of torment but
 they died to save me.

-I understand now why the Gods
-prefer to use shaman-sickness to
-help people realize their calling.
-It is such an elegant teacher of
-the Divine.
-So patient.
-So forgiving.

-It's impossible to ignore everything
-around you feeling incomprehensibly crazy,
-because it is.
-Our system is crazy.
-Our system is incomprehensible.
-We only "like" it because we have no
-way to fathom anything else.

-"Awakening" is probably one of the
-least bad metaphors to describe the
-feeling of just suddenly understanding
-the barriers.
-Of seeing the formerly
-invisible glass prison walls we apparently
-live inside unknowingly.

-It's not just an awakening though,
-Not all of me made it through the process.
-Not all of what constitutes yourself
-(in your opinion) is actually a True
-part of you.
-Not all your thoughts,
-memories, ideas, dreams, wishes
-and even fears or anxieties are
-truly yours.

 Sometimes there's that part that
 really does have to die to save you.
 The part that was once a shining beacon